SpikeInterface/spikeinterface/installation_tips/README.md

 Some tools in the spikeinteface ecosystem are getting regular bug fixes (spikeinterface, spikeinterface-gui, probeinterface, python-neo, sortingview).
 We are making releases 2 to 4 times a year.
 In between releases if you want to install from source you can use the `requirements_rolling.txt` file to create the environment.
 This will install the packages of the ecosystem from source.
-This is a good way to test if patch fix your issue.
+This is a good way to test if a patch fixes your issue.

 ### Check the installation